-Coventry Housing Authority is a Public Housing Agency in Coventry, Rhode Island that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 17th, 2019, Coventry Housing Authority has 1 waiting lists that are open now or opening soon.
+Coventry Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 9th, 2020, Coventry Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.